kravetsone/elysia-oauth2/README.md

 # elysia-oauth2

-Currently, if provider has not only 1 parameters in `validateAuthorizationCode`, the provider is not supported.
+Currently, if the provider has a **codeVerifier**, you have to work with it yourself.

 Powered by [Arctic](https://arctic.js.org/) with more than 42 oauth2 providers!